-Sets the ROI flags for the specified channels.
+Sets the ROI flags for the specified channels in the currently selected segment.
 This command can be used multiple times to set ROI flags without affecting previously set flags.
-ROI flags specify channels that are considered for ROI integral and ROI peak presets.
+ROI flags specify channels within a segment that are considered for ROI integral and ROI peak presets.